Nimbus Toothbrush Review. Our Favorite Manual/Regular Soft Toothbrush.

 -The Compact brush works best for teenagers who have a smaller mouth.
 You should give the compact brush a try if you like a smaller brush head.

 -Finally the Nimby is the smallest brush head of them all.
 This brush head is targeted towards small children, but it's not small enough to fit in a baby's mouth.
 I personally think this is a good brush for kids of 2 years of age to kids of 6 years of age.

 Overall the NIMBUS toothbrush is a great brush head to use on a daily basis, but remember to replace your brush every 3 months.
 Old brushes will fray and reduce their cleaning effectiveness and they also harvest a good amount of bacteria in between all those bristles.

 Thank you for reading this blog post, if you have any questions please leave them in the comment section below.
-If you enjoyed and found it educational please share it with your friends and family and follow us on Instagram.
+If manual toothbrushes aren't your favorite brushes, then consider checking out our review on the BURST sonic toothbrush and/or the Goby electric toothbrush.
+And if you enjoyed and found it educational please share it with your friends and family and follow us on Instagram.
 It only takes 1 minute of your time and it helps us out a lot.
 Thanks!